tylerlong/kickstart/README.md

 First of all, ask yourself: do I or my users create similar projects again and again?
 If the answer is no, you probably don't need kickstart and you can stop reading on.

-If the answer is yes, create a boilerplate project for those similar projects to abstract the things that they have in common.
+If the answer is yes, create a template project for those similar projects to abstract the things that they have in common.
 For strings that each project might have a different value, define them as `{{ variable }}`.

-For example, I can define a boilerplate for JavaScript projects with the following directory structure:
+For example, I can define a template for JavaScript projects with the following directory structure:

 ```
-boilerplate-javascript-project
+kickstart-javascript
     - README.md
     - package.json
     - .gitignore
     - kickstart.yml
 ```

-Please note that, a boilerplate project must have a `kickstart.yml` file in its root directory.
+Please note that, a template project must have a `kickstart.yml` file in its root directory.

 A sample `package.json` file: